 You may have read the title, looked at the picture, and visited the mind palace to double check your comprehension of Progressive Overload.
 What in the world does weight training have to do with personal finance or other areas in our life?

-If we take a step back to think in a mental models like our role model Charlie Munger, then we can see that applying principles from other disciplines can help in our own.
+If we take a step back to think in mental models like our role model Charlie Munger, then we can see that applying principles from other disciplines can help on our own.
 Humor us for a moment, allowing us to explain in more detail.

 The Story of Milo of Croton